There are several forms for Accident Reporting. Please select the appropriate form below:

 Used for all accidents / incidents involving students or visitors

 All forms should be completed and submitted to Environmental Health & Safety.
-Please attached completed form and email to firstname.lastname@example.org
+If the form does not allow for a submission through Microsoft Forms, please attached completed form and email it to email@example.com

 All injuries must be reported immediately to the employee’s supervisor.